 What does it mean when we say a planet is "exalted?"
 For example, the Moon is exalted whenever it's in Taurus, which it is for two days every month.
-And Saturn is currently exhalted in Libra, where it's been since July 21, 2010 and will remain until Oct.
-5, 2012.
-Ok, but what exactly does that mean?
+But what exactly does that mean?

 Astrologers have posited relationships between planets and signs since ancient times.
 Exaltation reflects an affinity between planets and signs.
 Planets in signs of their exaltation are strengthened, as are planets in the signs they rule.
 Exaltation represents the highest expression of a planet’s energy while rulership is its most effective expression.
 The word "exalted" implies something superior, or an idealized form of a planet’s potential.

 A planet in the sign opposite its exaltation is in its "fall," symbolizing a difficult relationship between planet and sign.
 A planet in its sign of exaltation resonates more purely.
 When planets are challenged by their fall, though, the journey to understanding them is further, but ultimately richer.

 The Sun is exalted in Aries, the first horoscope sign of the zodiac, which represents pure existence.
 Aries is the spark of life, the Sun's primal expression.
 The Sun’s fall is in Libra, the relationship sign that must compromise individual will to meet the needs of others.

 The Moon, representing nourishment, is exalted in the rich earth sign of Taurus.
 Contentment and material well-being are traditional qualities of the Bull that feed the needs of the hungry Moon.
 The Moon is in its fall in Scorpio where a profound sense of desire and expectation of loss is often a challenge to one’s emotional comfort.